 }

-At first, we create the memory which will be used by the static_allocator for its memory requests in (1).
+At first, we create the memory which the static_allocator will use for its memory requests in (1).
 The alias in (2) defines our new pool type. memory::memory_pool has two template parameters.
 The first one is the type of pool, which you can adjust for different requirements.
 The default is memory::node_pool.
-The second parameter is the type of the internal allocator.
+The second parameter is the type of internal allocator.
 Here we use memory::static_allocator.
 We construct the pool in (3).
-This time we also have to give the storage which is needed by the memory::static_allocator.
+This time we also have to give the storage needed by the memory::static_allocator.

 Now we can create our set that is located on the stack.

-The internal allocator is exactly speaking a BlockAllocator and not a RawAllocator because you can directly control how big the blocks will become if the first block is out of memory.
-Template magic makes sure that you can give a RawAllocator, which becomes a BlockAllocator automatically.
+The internal allocator is a BlockAllocator and not a RawAllocator because you can directly control how big the blocks will become if the first block is out of memory.
+Template magic ensures you can give a RawAllocator, which automatically becomes a BlockAllocator.

 Several pools

-A memory_pool can only manage the memory of a certain size.
+A memory_pool can only manage the memory of a specific size.

-Please note that all pools share the already unused memory and each pool takes its share as needed.
+Please note that all pools share unused memory; each pool takes its share as needed.

 Conclusion

 There are a lot of libraries implementing pools. memory is the only one having all allocators for your needs.
 I did not present the whole functionality in this post.
 There are a lot more allocators and adapters.
-For example a Deleter class for std::unique_ptr.
-In addition, I didn't mention the allocator_storage functionality that is implemented by allocator_reference.
+For example, a Deleter class for std::unique_ptr.
+In addition, I didn’t mention the allocator_storage functionality implemented by allocator_reference.

-The library is designed in such a way that you can simply put the allocator you need where you need it.
-But you can also fine-tune each detail if that's required.
+The library is designed so that you can put the allocator you need where you need it.
+But you can also fine-tune each detail if that’s required.

 If you want to know more about memory, watch my talk at Meeting C++.